- The Oxford Handbook of Zooarchaeology

 Research Associate with the Department of Anthropology at Hunter College in New York.
 His research focuses primarily on past human–environment dynamics in the islands of the North Atlantic.
 In particular, he is interested in themes such as human impacts on biota and landscapes, island and coastal archaeology, human adaptation to climate change, and indigenous management of natural resources.
 Seth’s current research includes ongoing collaboration in a multidisciplinary comparative study of social–ecological resilience in the Norse North Atlantic and prehistoric US Southwest.

-Megan Hicks (Ph.D. candidate, Anthropology, Archaeology CUNY Graduate Center, MA Hunter College, 2009) is a zooarchaeologist with an interest in the socio-ecological aspects of past animal economies.
-She presently works in collaboration on several projects in the Mývatn Region, Northern Iceland, as the NABO NORSEC Laboratory supervisor in the CUNY Hunter College Anthropology Department, and recently as an instructor of undergraduate courses.
+Megan Hicks is an anthropological archaeologist.
+Her present research and fieldwork focuses on animal based subsistence and market economies in Iceland as well as the knowledge and politics that emerge around them.
+She is a Ph.D. candidate in Archaeology at the CUNY Graduate Center.
+She earned her MA in Anthropology from Hunter College (2009) and a BA in Anthropology from New York University (2005).
+She presently serves as the NABO NORSEC Laboratory supervisor in the Hunter College Anthropology Department where she has also instructed undergraduate courses.
 Recent publications include: Hicks, M. (2014).
 Losing sleep counting sheep: early modern dynamics of hazardous husbandry in Mývatn, Iceland.
 In R. Harrison and R. A. Maher (eds), Human Ecodynamics in the North Atlantic: A Collaborative Model of Human and Nature through Space and Time.
 Lanham, MD: Lexington Publishers.

 Frank J. Feeley is a graduate student at the CUNY Graduate Center in New York City.
 He is a zooarchaeologist who is interested in early commercial fishing in fifteenth-century Iceland.
 His thesis work focuses on the site of Gufuskálar in western Iceland, one of the few large commercial fishing stations dotting the coast of Iceland in the fifteenth century.